lasmate/lasmate/README.md

 - My main workflow is now Arch on [Hyprland](https://github.com/hyprwm/Hyprland),with [waybar](https://github.com/Alexays/Waybar), [Alacritty](https://github.com/alacritty/alacritty),[neovim]()
 - My second brain is my [Obsidian Vault](https://github.com/obsidianmd)
-- - i use a combination of[syncthing]()  and [Tailscale]() as a privately hosted cloud drive
+- - i use a combination of [syncthing]()  and [Tailscale]() as a privately hosted cloud drive between my three( soon 5) machines

 - I have experience with most of the popular web techs in both front and back end.
 - I also have decent experience with C, Pyhon, Shell, Java, Lua, Ocaml,
 - - And i am actively learning Rust, Svelte and digging into other different Javascript frameworks ( until i find the right one iykyk).
-  - Im currently delving into Three.js and Slint as well as a bit of Flutter when im not doing svelte related things.
+  - Im currently delving into Three.js and Slint (as well as a bit of Flutter when im not doing svelte related things).

 In my free time like to tinker with hardware and software.
 My current hobby obsession (since the last 4 years) is [Blender](https://github.com/blender) that i now use both for renders and a part of my 3dprinting workflow using the [anycubic Kobra3]() as well as webdev using the [three.js] framework